Exam Content Outline

 a. identify what client information needs to be communicated

-c. implement consultant recommendations as appropriate
+b. implement consultant recommendations and referrals as appropriate

-d. honor client rights and confidentiality
+c. honor clients rights and confidentiality

 4. Participate in client care conferences

-a. prepare for a client care conference
+a. prepare for and participate in a client care conference

 5. Manage department meetings

-c. meet with key personnel to develop meeting plans
+a. meet with key personnel to develop meeting plans

-d. conduct meetings (e.g., resolving conflicts, keeping time)
+c. conduct meetings (e.g., resolving conflicts, keeping time)

-e. plan follow up actions resulting from meeting (e.g., minutes)
+d. plan follow up actions resulting from meeting (e.g., minutes)

-f. conduct a staff complaint/grievance session
+e. conduct a staff complaint/grievance section

-6. Adhere to professional code of conduct/ethics
+6. Adhere to professional code of conduct/ethics (e.g., DE&I)

 H. Implement Departmental Changes

-1. Identify existing problems and needs
+1. Identify and properly communicate existing problems and needs

-3. Implement the plan of action
+2. Implement the plan of action

-4. Evaluate the effectiveness of the changes
+3. Evaluate the effectiveness of the changes

 Domain 4.
 Sanitation and Safety - 24%